-- Discover More card offers 5% Cashback Bonus in categories that change each quarter up to a quarterly maximum (signing up is required).
-Customers earn .25% Cashback Bonus on their first \$3,000 on all other annual purchases and on all warehouse purchases, and 1% Cashback Bonus on purchases over \$3,000. - Discover it Business card offers 1.5% Cashback Bonus on all purchases.
+• Discover More card, which we no longer offer for new accounts, offers 5% Cashback Bonus in categories that change each quarter up to a quarterly maximum.
+Customers earn .25% Cashback Bonus on their first \$3,000 on all other annual purchases and on all warehouse purchases, and 1% Cashback Bonus on purchases over \$3,000.